nfaguirrec/piamod/README.md

 # PIAMoD
-System based on Python for Interactive Analysis of Molecular data PIAMoD
+System based on Python for Interactive Analysis of Molecular data PIAMoD.
+The PIAMoD program provides an python-based interactive interface that allows to manipulate molecular data from different standard electronic program packages such as molpro, GAMESS, VASP and CRYSTAL.

 ## Authors
 * Nestor F. Aguirre ( nfaguirrec@gmail.com )